 Remember, be prudent about how much you borrow.
 Borrow only what you need to attend school.

-If I accept my Stafford loan award, how will this affect other forms of student aid?
+If I accept my Federal Direct loan award, how will this affect other forms of student aid?

-Accepting a Stafford loan that is included in your financial aid award package should not affect other types of aid you have been awarded.
+Accepting a Federal Direct Subsidized and/or Unsubsidized Loan that is included in your financial aid award package should not affect other types of aid you have been awarded.

 What happens to my Stafford loan if I do not attend college at least half-time?